SimpleAppProjects/SimpleWear/unofficialtileapi/README.md

 ## Tile Updates

 When you've built your Tile's `RemoteViews` (which, yes, can be a PITA), you need to hand them off to the system for display.
 There are two more pieces of the API you'll use for this.

 ### `TileData.Builder`

 This is a basic builder class that takes your `RemoteViews` and bundles them up for sending.
 It's quite simple in its use:

     TileData.Builder().setRemoteViews(myRemoteViews).build())

 The returned `TileData` object is a thin wrapper around a standard `Bundle`, and is ready for use with...

-### `sendData(tileId: Int, data: TileData)`
+### `sendUpdate(tileId: Int, data: TileData)`

-Another superclass method, `sendData` is where the rubber meets the road: pass it the `TileData` you built in the previous section, and if all goes well, the system will display your `RemoteViews` in your Tile.
+Another superclass method, `sendUpdate` is where the rubber meets the road: pass it the `TileData` you built in the previous section, and if all goes well, the system will display your `RemoteViews` in your Tile.

 I say *if all goes well* because `RemoteViews` aren't very forgiving.
 If you got something wrong while putting yours together, it's likely to just fail silently, and give you a blank tile for your trouble.
-If you're lucky, you may see a `RemoteViews` error in logcat - but I generally haven't, and even if one does appear, it's easy to miss because it won't come from your process.
+If you're lucky, you may get a `RemoteViews` error in logcat - but you frequently don't, and even if one does appear, it's easy to miss because it won't come from your process.

 ### Scheduling regular updates
 Some Tiles get by with static data, but most will want updating periodically, so it'd be nice if there was a built-in way to schedule this.
 Looking at Google's own tiles, I found two approaches: